Navigation

 Do's ✅

-• Place the Load More button at logical breakpoints in the content.
+• Put the Load More button at logical content breakpoints

-• Retain the user’s position in the list after loading more content.
+• Keep the user's position in the list after loading more

 Don'ts ❌

-• Don’t insert new content above the user’s current view unless explicitly requested.
+• Never insert new content above the user's current view unless explicitly requested

-• Avoid loading content off-screen without visual confirmation.
+• Skip loading content off-screen without visual confirmation

 How to Fix It?
-Show a spinner or loading animation and possibly disable the button until the new content is fully loaded.
+Add a spinner or loading animation and consider disabling the button until new content fully loads.

 Loading Too Many Items at Once